30 Funniest Movie Characters of All Time

 Lloyd Christmas, Dumb and Dumber series (Jim Carrey)

 It’s a question as old as time (or, um, 1994): Who’s Dumb and who’s Dumber?
 We posit that Lloyd Christmas, Jim Carrey’s character, the guy who willingly trades a perfectly functional van for a moped, is Dumber.
+And also, obviously, one of the funniest movie characters of all time.

 Cher Horowitz, Clueless (Alicia Silverstone)